In this step you can add images, text and video to make your petition compelling and persuade people to sign it.

 Activate the "Display a recent supporters block" checkbox to show a list of names of people who have recently signed.
 In "Recent supporters advanced settings" you can control the maximum number of displayed supporters, let them cycle or choose how the names, and countries should be displayed.
+More about recent supporters.

 Click on "Next", top right, to set up your form.

 On this step you can set up the form to collect the information you need from your supporters.

 When you create a new action, it will automatically include the fields set up in your action template for this action type during the onboarding process.
 Once you've created your action though, you can remove or add any fields you want.

 NB If your needs change, you can change your default template so that future new forms contain the fields you need, or to create additional templates.
 Find out more about action templates here, or ask support for help.

 In general, always ask for the minimum amount of data you need - as well as being good data practice, people are much less likely to fill in a form field if they’re not clear about why you want the information.
 And every additional field will increase the amount of time it takes to fill in the form, so keep it simple: short forms will lead to more people taking action!